 #5: Straight Sleek Quiff with a Low Fade

 This is a classic style that suits most straighter hair types.
 The sleek quiff with a low fade taper is a classic look that never goes out of fashion.
-It will have mainly been done with scissors,6 including the back and sides with a taper at the ear and nape of the neck.
-The hair is dried back using a volume spray and then smoothed out with a strong glossy pomade.
+It will have mainly been done with scissors, six including the back and sides with a taper at the ear and nape of the neck.
+The hair is dried back using a volume spray and smoothed with a strong glossy pomade.
 If you have a round face shape, you can wear this style to elongate the appearance of your face.